70N45/texlive-docker/README.md

     cd texlive-docker
     docker build -t tex .

 After that, you can start a TexLive Docker container.
 The Latex source files should be mounted to /doc and the output is also written to that directory.
-Please provide a Makefile in /doc to tell the container what to do.
+Please provide a makefile in /doc to tell the container what to do.
 An example can be found in the /exaple directory

     docker run -v "/example":"/doc" tex